rdigaum/edgeworkers-crl-validation/README.md

-# 🔐 CRL - Client Certificate Validation on Akamai EdgeWorkers
+# CRL - Certificate Revocation List with Akamai EdgeWorkers

 This project demonstrates how to validate client certificates (mTLS) via CRL using **Akamai EdgeWorkers**, blocking access for revoked certificates based on a local file (`data.js`).
 It is designed for use cases where Property Manager require certificate revocation checks at the Edge.